Product Manager Skills: Maximizing Influence Through People Skills

 Adding these people skills to your collection of product manager skills will increase your ability to drive a successful product.
 These are key skills in the path from Product Manager to Product Leader.

-Learn more about the people skills necessary to reach the next level of success by taking our training course: How to Be a Phenomenal Product Manager.
+Learn more about the people skills necessary to reach the next level of success by taking our training course: People Skills for Product Managers and Product Marketers.

 Meet the Author